Luthaf/rascaline/docs/src/devdoc/new-calculator.rst

 ^^^^^^^^^^^^^^^^^^^^

 We are finally approaching the most important function in `CalculatorBase`_, ``compute``.
-This function takes as input a list of systems and a descriptor in which to write the results of the calculation.
+This function takes as input a list of systems and a `TensorMap`_ in which to write the results of the calculation.
 The function also returns a `Result`_, to be able to indicate that an error was reached during the calculation.

-The descriptor is initialized by the concrete `Calculator`_ struct, according to the parameters provided by the user.
-In particular, the descriptor will only contain samples and features requested by th user, meaning that the code in ``compute`` should check whether a particular sample (respectively feature) is present in ``descriptor.samples`` (resp. ``descriptor.features``) before computing it.
+The `TensorMap`_ is initialized by the concrete `Calculator`_ struct, according to parameters provided by the user.
+In particular, the tensor map will only contain samples and properties requested by th user, meaning that the code in ``compute`` should check for each block whether a particular sample (respectively property) is present in ``block.samples`` (resp.
+``block.property``) before computing it.

 This being said, let's start writing our ``compute`` function.
-We'll defensively check that the descriptor samples & features match what we expect from them, and return a unit value ``()`` wrapped in ``Ok`` at the end of the function.
+We'll defensively check that the tensor map keys match what we expect from them, and return a unit value ``()`` wrapped in ``Ok`` at the end of the function.

 .. literalinclude:: ../../../rascaline/src/tutorials/moments/s3_compute_1.rs
    :language: rust